lewiscj97/makers-bnb/README.md

 ```
 As a user
-So that i can see all my listings
+So that I can see all of my listings
 I want to view my listings
 ```